jpallath/project_two/readme.md

 *Figure 5:*
 In the article page, the article title is on the very top (identical to wikipedia).  there will be options on the right (such as home, user information, random article and another search box.)

+## Basics
+So as of this writing the server, the controllers, and session have all been made.
+Now what is needed is to designate some users and some articles.
+Along with that we need to set up some sort of stylings and some sort of way to make articles look nice during edits and during reading!

 ## Overview of `Wiki.app`